all-contributors/all-contributors/README.md

 <table>
-    <caption>Read these documentation in the following languages</caption>
+    <caption>Read this documentation in the following languages</caption>
     <tbody>
         <tr>
             <td><a href="https://allcontributors.org/docs/ko/overview">한국어</a></td>